gonefuture/MyVertx/README.md

 # myVertx
-A project about application of Vert.
+A project about application of Vert.x.